digitalocean/marketplace-kubernetes/stacks/linkerd2/README.md

 linkerd-identity         1/1     1            1           4m11s
 linkerd-proxy-injector   1/1     1            1           4m3s
 ```
+All pods should be in a `READY` state.

-Next, check if the Linkerd on-cluster metrics stack installation was successful, by running below command:
+Next, check if the Linkerd on-cluster metrics stack installation was successful by running the following command:

 ```bash
 kubectl get deployment -n linkerd-viz
 ```

-The output looks similar to (all Pods should be in a `READY` state:
+The output looks similar to the following:

 ```text
 NAME           READY   UP-TO-DATE   AVAILABLE   AGE